Improved Integrality Gap in Max-Min Allocation: or Topology at the North Pole: Proof of the existence of economical DE-sequences

 Our first step in constructing $\tau_i$ from $\tau_{i-1}$ is to perform, iteratively, all possible deletions, so any remaining edge in the current graph $G$ is explodable.
-Note that $(st_i)^p$ survived all the explosions of $\tau_{i-1}$ since it is disjoint from $f_1, \ldots , f_{i-1}$ by (a) and has the same owner as each other $(st_j)^p$.
+Note that $(st_i)^p$ survived all the explosions of $\tau_{i-1}$ since it is disjoint from $f_1, \ldots , f_{i-1}$ by (b) and has the same owner as each other $(st_j)^p$.
 To complete the definition of $\tau_i$, our aim is to find an explodable neighbor $f_i$ of $(st_i)^p$ at $t_i$ in the current graph $G$, and explode it.

 Note we cannot apply Lemma~\ref{lem:simple}(ii) here directly to show the existence of such an $f_i$, since after executing $\tau_{i-1}$, we do not know any more that there is no cheap DE-sequence starting with the current graph $G$.
 So we suppose that $(st_{i})^p$ has no explodable neighbour at $t_i$ in the current graph $G$ and obtain a contradiction.
-Since there is no KO-sequence starting with $G^*$ that isolates $(st_i)^p$ there exists an $\alpha$-hyperedge $e$ with $s\in e$, that is explodable with $(st_i)^p$.
+Since there is no KO-sequence starting with $G^*$ that isolates $(st_i)^p$, by Observation~\ref{obs:sequence}(iii) there must still exist an $\alpha$-hyperedge $e$ explodable with it, and this explosion by our assumption is at $s\in e$.
 If we now perform this explosion then we claim that the resulting DE-sequence $\tau'$ starting with $G^*$ would be cheap, providing a contradiction.
 Indeed, the basic cover of $\tau_{i-1}$ together with $e$ forms a cover of $\tau'$.
-(Recall that no neighbor of $(st_i)^p$ in the current graph gets destroyed in the last explosion just because it contained $t_i$.)
-The value $v(W_{\tau_{i-1}}) + v(e-s) \leq (2(i-1) +1)m +m = 2im$ shows that $\tau'$ is cheap.
+(By our assumption that $(st_{i})^p$ has no explodable neighbour at $t_i$ in $G$, we do not need to include $t_i$ in the cover.)
+The value $v(W_{\tau_{i-1}}) + v(e-s) \leq (2i-1)\alpha T +\alpha T = 2i\alpha T$ shows that $\tau'$ is cheap.
 So for some player $q \neq p$ there exists an $\alpha$-hyperedge $f_i^q \in V(G)$ which is explodable with $(st_i)^p$ at $t_i$ in $G$.

 Now we show that $f_i$ satisfies properties $(a)$ and $(b)$.
 To see this observe that $f_i^q$ was also explodable with $(st_i)^p$ in $G^*$.
 Otherwise, by Meshulam's Theorem, the edge $f_i^q(st_i)^p$ was deletable in $G^*$.
-But the existence of a deletable edge in $G^*$ contradicts our assumption that $G^*$ has no cheap DE-sequence.
+But a deletable edge in $G^*$ is a cheap DE-sequence of length zero, contradicting our assumption on $G^*$.
 Hence our Claim applies to $f_i$ and so (a) and (b) hold for $k=i$.

 For the basic cover of the ultimate DE-sequence $\tau_j$ we have $|W_{\tau_{j}}| = 2j+1$, showing that $\tau_j$ is a $(2j+1)/j$-DE-sequence. \end{proof}